interchainio/delegation/README.md

   its intended delegations
 - have bonded more than 50% of the ATOMs won during Game of Stakes to their validator
+- not be composed of any personnel who is/was a member of Cosmos/Tendermint team

 The amount delegated will be such that: